menu

 Coushatta is a very small town located in the state of Louisiana.
 With a population of 1,678 people and just one neighborhood, Coushatta is the 186th largest community in Louisiana.

-Coushatta is a blue-collar town, with 37.91% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Coushatta, you'll notice that it is more blue-collar than most other communities in America.
+37.91% of Coushatta’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Coushatta is a town of service providers, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Coushatta who work in food service (14.71%), sales jobs (14.22%), and maintenance occupations (10.62%).

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Coushatta has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Coushatta has few renters and college students.
 But the biggest reason it is quieter in Coushatta than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Coushatta may be for you.

-The population of Coushatta has a very low overall level of education: only 7.27% of people over 25 hold a 4-year college degree or higher.
+The citizens of Coushatta have a very low rate of college education: just 7.27% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The per capita income in Coushatta in 2022 was $16,049, which is low income relative to Louisiana and the nation.
 This equates to an annual income of $64,196 for a family of four.
 Coushatta also has one of the higher rates of people living in poverty in the nation, with 40.02% of its population below the federal poverty line.